-Christian experience deepens as you go... it starts with a desire for God's forgiveness and blessing, it eventually turns into a transformation of my character!
+And Christian experience always deepens as you go.
+It starts with a desire for God's forgiveness and His blessing, but it ultimately changes my character!

 It also widens as you go... it starts as a personal interest for me and my needs, but eventually broadens into a burden for others - perhaps even a whole world.